kafousis/spring-vuejs-crud/README.md

 - PrimeFlex
 - Vue Router
 - Vuex state management
 - Axios HTTP Client
 - Vuelidate 2

-> The project was built with Node v16.14.2 and Vue CLI v5.0.8.
+> The project was built with Node v16 and Vue CLI v5.0.8.

 ## Run project
 ```
+npm install
 npm run serve
 ```

-> The application is running at port 3000 by default.
+> The application runs at port 3000 by default.
+In order for the application to be able to reach the Books REST API, **if you used any port other than 8080**, you need to change the [vue.config.js file](https://github.com/kafousis/spring-vuejs-crud/blob/main/vue.config.js) according to the appropriate IP and port.